-Note: Road transport CO2 emissions (tons) are extracted from the EDGAR at 0.1x0.1 grid cells. (a) Shows the time-series of annual emissions, while (b) and (c) display spatial distributions of emissions. (b) shows average emissions over the pre-treatment period, 2016-2019. (c) shows the %-change from average emissions over the post-treatment period (2020-2021) compared to the pre-treatment period.
+Note: Road transport CO_2 emissions (tons) are extracted from the EDGARv8.1 at 0.1x0.1 grid cells. (a) Shows the evolution of Log- CO_2 emissions, centered at zero in 2016.
+Luxembourg is indicated by the black line. (b) and (c) display spatial distributions of emissions for Luxembourg. (b) shows average emissions over the pre-treatment period, 2016-2019. (c) shows the %-change from average emissions over the post-treatment period (2020-2021) compared to the pre-treatment period.